spockframework/spock/CONTRIBUTING.md

 There are many ways to contribute to Spock:

-* Spreading the word by talking, tweeting, blogging, presenting, submitting talks, writing tutorials or articles (or a book!), sharing success stories, adding your project/company to [Who is Using Spock](https://wiki.spockframework.org/WhoIsUsingSpock), etc.
+* Spreading the word by talking, tweeting, blogging, presenting, submitting talks, writing tutorials or articles (or a book!), sharing success stories, etc.
-* Helping other users by participating in [forum](https://forum.spockframework.org) discussions, answering [Spock questions](https://stackoverflow.com/questions/tagged/spock) on Stack Overflow, etc.
+* Helping other users by participating in [gitter](https://gitter.im/spockframework/spock) discussions, answering [Spock questions](https://stackoverflow.com/questions/tagged/spock) on Stack Overflow, etc.
 * Providing early feedback on [development snapshots](https://oss.sonatype.org/content/repositories/snapshots/org/spockframework/) and new features
 * Improving and extending the [reference documentation](https://docs.spockframework.org) [(source)](https://github.com/spockframework/spock/tree/master/docs)
 * Translating blog posts, articles, and the reference documentation to other languages (with permission of the authors)
 * Fixing open issues listed in the [issue tracker](https://issues.spockframework.org)
 * Proposing, discussing, and implementing new features
-* Building the next generation of [Spock Web Console](https://webconsole.spockframework.org), or an interactive Spock tutorial
-* Designing a Spock logo and/or website (Disclaimer: Our expectations are high on this one, and obviously we'll need to be heavily involved)
-* Hiring us for Spock/[Geb](https://gebish.org) related training and consulting
 * Donating money to fund further development
 * Surprising us with some other form of contribution!